kdxotwo/comp424_sql_injection/README.md

 Things you may want to cover:

+* System dependencies

-* Rails version
+    * Rails version\
     6.1.1

-* Ruby version
+    * Ruby version\
     ruby-2.7.0

-* Database
+    * Database\
     Mysql

-* System dependencies

-* Configuration
-Use RVM to manage your ruby versions: https://rvm.io/rvm/install
+    * Use RVM to manage your ruby versions: https://rvm.io/rvm/install

-* Database creation
+* Database creation\
-To create your database, from your terminal go to the root directory of your project and run this command:
+To create your database, from your terminal go to the root directory of your project and run this command:\

-'rake db:create'
+'rake db:create'\

-Then run migrations with
+Then run migrations with\
 'rake db:migrate'

 * Data
     1. Register many users through the UI
     2. Populate the product table by either adding them manually through you mysql client or by running rails console.

-    If you want to do it through rails console, run this command from your terminal in the root directory of the application:
+    If you want to do it through rails console, run this command from your terminal in the root directory of the application:\
-        'rails console'
+        'rails console'\
-    then create products with this command:
+    then create products with this command:\
     'Product.create(:name => "something", :quantity => 5, :price => 15.50)'

 * To test the sql injection